 For example, an office retirement party with only co-workers it’s best to plan it during the week.
 Preferably at the end of the day, so people don’t have to go back to work afterward.

 Also, a retirement party with only retirees attending, then it doesn’t really matter which day of the week you plan the retirement party.
-The weekend will add that extra party feeling, but a retirement party lunch at a Monday can be just as fun as on a Saturday.
+The weekend will add that extra party feeling, but a retirement party lunch on a Monday can be just as fun as on a Saturday.
 Keep that in mind.

 Check Venue Availability